tomrussobuilds/orchard-ml/README.md

-**97.11% Test Accuracy • 96.78 Macro F1 • Single pretrained ResNet-18 • 28×28 images**
+**97.52% Test Accuracy • 0.9733 Macro F1 • Single pretrained ResNet-18 • 28×28 images**

-This repository provides a reproducible training pipeline for the BloodMNIST (from MedMNIST v2) using an adapted pretrained ResNet-18, demonstrating solid performance with a straightforward setup.
+This repository provides a reproducible training pipeline for the BloodMNIST (from MedMNIST v2) using an adapted pretrained ResNet-18 architecture.
+The goal is to demonstrate solid performance using a minimal configuration that adhere to modern PyTorch best practices.

+### Final Results (42 Epochs via Early Stopping, seed 42)

+The results reflect the latest successful training run (post-refactoring).

 ### Confusion Matrix
 <img src="figures/confusion_matrix_resnet18.png" width="400">